frederic-perez/AmE-dictionary/data/dictionary.md

 __candelabrum__ _n_
 __candidate__ _n_ :mega: (kăn′dĭ-dāt′, -dĭt)
 __candlestick__ _n_ (candleholder) A holder, usually ornamental, with a spike or socket for a candle.
-__candor__ _n_ :three: /KAN-der/ Unreserved, honest, or sincere expression.
+__candor__ _n_ :four: /KAN-der/ Sincerity; openness.
+Unreserved, honest, or sincere expression.
 The quality of being honest and straightforward in attitude and speech. _Syn_ forthrightness, frankness, directness _While I appreciate candor, sometimes a little white lie is necessary to protect a person’s feelings._ _During the interview, the comedian spoke with candor about the nervousness she feels every time she takes the stage._
 __candy cane__ _n_ :two: (candy canes) A stick of red and white candy with a curve at one end. _Candy canes on the Christmas tree._
 __candy corn__ _n_
 __Candy Land__ _n_ (game?)